JannekGundlach/PROVER-M/README.md

 ### Introduction

-PROVER-M (ProzessverstÃ¤ndnis von VerklappungsvorgÃ¤ngen von Feinsediment in tidebeeinflussten GewÃ¤ssern) is a near-field model for projecting disposals of fine sediments in coastal and estuarine environments.
+PROVER-M (Prozessverständnis von Verklappungsvorgängen von Feinsediment in tidebeeinflussten Gewässern) is a near-field model for projecting disposals of fine sediments in coastal and estuarine environments.

 ### Installation